Building Code Enforcement

 General Building Permit Application - Used for remodels, upgrades, fences and accessory buildings, etc.

-New Build Permit Application - Used for both Residential and Commercial new construction.
+New Construction Permit Application - Used for both Residential and Commercial new construction.

 Conditional Use Application - Used to apply for an exception to the property's zoning classification.
 Example - Requesting a hair salon (which is authorized in Commerically zoned areas) to be allowed in a single-family home (which is classified as Residential).